 Deck Tech: RUG with Adam Tanner

-At this point RUG is a known quantity to anyone familiar with Legacy—it’s all Delver of Secrets, Nimble Mongoose, Tarmogoyf, some burn, some disruption and loads of great cards up and down a tight 75-card list.
+At this point Delver+of+Secrets, Nimble+Mongoose, Tarmogoyf, some burn, some disruption and loads of great cards up and down a tight 75-card list.
 The deck doesn’t mess around, and it’s been putting up great results.